Bouni/drkbloodbarometer/README.md

 2025-03-20 00:00:00
 ```

+## Supported states

+Not all states offer a blood barometer, therefore not all are supported (yet).

+ - Baden-Würtemberg: Yes
+ - Berlin: Yes
+ - Brandenburg: Yes
+ - Bremen: Yes
+ - Hamburg: Yes
+ - Hessen: Yes
+ - Mecklenburg-Vorpommern: Yes
+ - Niedersachsen: Yes
+ - Sachsen: Yes
+ - Sachsen-Anhalt: Yes
+ - Schleswig-Holstein: Yes
+ - Thüringen: Yes

+ - Bayern: No
+ - Nordrhein-Westfalen: No
+ - Rheinland-Pfalz: No
+ - Saarland: No

 ## Disclaimer

 The author is not in any way affiliated with DRK.
 This library is neither offered nor supported by DRK.
 The authors do not take any liability for possible damages.